-But sometimes I like to switch up the classic.
-For this St Patrick's Day, I wanted to make an Oatmeal Shortbread.
-Made with coconut oil, coconut sugar, and maple syrup, this one tastes like my favorite bowl of oatmeal made into a cookie and dipped in chocolate.
-In other words, it's amazing!
+But sometimes I like to switch up the classic, like for this St Patrick’s Day, I wanted to make an Oatmeal Shortbread.
+Made with coconut oil, coconut sugar, and maple syrup, this Salted Chocolate Oatmeal Shortbread recipe tastes like my favorite bowl of oatmeal made into a cookie and dipped in chocolate.
+In other words, it’s amazing!

 Want to cook this recipe at a later date?
 Pin it to your Pinterest account so you can access it when you need some cooking inspiration!

 - 2 cups all purpose or white whole wheat flour

 - 1/4 teaspoon ground cinnamon